F5Networks/terraform-provider-bigip/docs/resources/bigip_ltm_virtual_server.md

 * `snatpool` - (Optional) Specifies the name of an existing SNAT pool that you want the virtual server to use to implement selective and intelligent SNATs.
 DEPRECATED - see Virtual Server Property Groups source-address-translation

-* `vlans` - (Optional) The virtual server is enabled/disabled on this set of VLANs.
-See vlans-disabled and vlans-enabled.
+* `vlans` - (Optional) The virtual server is enabled/disabled on this set of VLANs,enable/disabled will be desided by attribute `vlan_enabled`

-* `vlans_enabled` - (Optional Bool) Enables the virtual server on the VLANs specified by the VLANs option.
+* `vlans_enabled` - (Optional Bool) Enables the virtual server on the VLANs specified by the `vlans` option.

-* `vlans_disabled` - (Optional Bool) Disables the virtual server on the VLANs specified by the VLANs option.
+By default it is `false` i.e vlanDisabled on specified vlans, if we want enable virtual server on VLANs specified by `vlans`, mark this attribute to `true`.

 * `persistence_profiles` - (Optional) List of persistence profiles associated with the Virtual Server.